JeCheeseSmith/Clash-of-ppdb-s/documentation/statsBuilding.md

 ### Production buildings

 These building have the function to make resources over time.
+The function specifies how many / time interval.

 ### Storage buildings

 These buildings expand a settlements storage amount for different types of resources.
+The function specifies the storage with level as input.

 ### Governmental buildings